Chapter 5: Pandas#

 dtype: float64

 Even if we create or modify a Series to have custom indices, we can still access the elements using the traditional numerical indices using the iloc[] method.
-This method allows the user to access elements the same way as in a NumPy array regardless of assigned index values.
+This method allows the user to access elements the same way as in a NumPy array regardless of custom index values.

 mass2.iloc[2]